-Many home gardeners believe that once hung, hanging baskets need little care or attention.
+Many home gardeners believe that once hung, indoor hanging plants in baskets need little care or attention.
 But the truth is, "to keep your hanging baskets [looking good] you will need to pay continuous attention to them," says Susan Brandt, co-founder of Blooming Secrets.
 But what kind of TLC do hanging baskets actually need?
 Here, Brandt shares five tips to keep your hanging baskets in tip-top shape from the time you set them out until the season's end.

 Pinch Your Plants